Book Review: A book for kids about being transgender.

 An overview of the book

 Errol tells his teddy that they will always be friends, and teddy bravely tells his friend what is worrying him.
 Teddy tells his friend that he has always known that he is a girl teddy and not a boy teddy.
 And that he wishes his name was Tilly and not Thomas.

-His friend Errol responds by saying that he doesn’t care if Teddy is a girl Teddy or a boy Teddy.
+His friend Errol responds by saying that he doesn’t care if Teddy is a girl teddy or a boy teddy.
 And that what matters is that Teddy is his friend.
 Errol then wants to invite his cousin Ava to come and play with them.
-Ava turns up to play and is told that teddy has a new name, and that her name is Tilly not Thomas.
+Ava turns up to play and is told that teddy has a new name and that her name is Tilly not Thomas.
 Ava is nonplussed and they start to play together.

 But more importantly, it is about ensuring that the next generation grows up more inclusive and doesn’t bully children who are different by being transgender.
 As a parent, I want my children to grow up tolerant of people’s differences ie to accept that we are all different and that that is okay.
-It may be the color of our eyes, the colour of our skin, the way we dress the way we look, or the gender that we identify as.
+It may be the colour of our eyes, the colour of our skin, the way we dress the way we look, or the gender that we identify as.
 I don’t want my children to be discriminated against but i also don’t want my children to be guilty of discriminating against other people’s children too!

 So if you want to grow up a child who doesn’t discriminate and is accepting of diversity, then this is the sort of book that you need to have in your bookshelf!

 Introducing Teddy: A story about being yourselfis ideal for children between the ages of 4 – 7 years of age.